Playwrights and Directors of Parramatta

-Playwrights of Parramatta (POP) is creating a community of aspiring and practising playwrights, who are invited to attend a selection of plays throughout the year and meet with the playwrights, director or a dramaturg after the performance for an intimate discussion about the production and writing for the stage.
+Playwrights of Parramatta (POP) and Directors of Parramatta (DOP) is creating a community of aspiring and practising playwrights and directors, who are invited to attend a selection of plays throughout the year and meet with the playwrights, director or a dramaturg after the performance for an intimate discussion about the production and writing for the stage.

-We would like to invite applications from playwrights in the Western Suburbs of Sydney to be part of our Playwrights of Parramatta (POP) 2020 program.
-The aim of the 2020 POP program is to create a space for Western Sydney writers to attend new productions and participate in a conversation with a theatrical professional to engage with the craft of playwriting.
-This process is a professional development opportunity to enhance the POP participant’s creative writing skills.
+We invite applications from playwrights in the Western Suburbs of Sydney to be part of our Playwrights of Parramatta (POP) Director of Parramatta (DOP) program.
+The aim of the 2020 POP/DOP programs is to create a space for Western Sydney writers/directors to attend new productions and participate in a conversation with a theatrical professional to engage with the craft of playwriting.
+This process is a professional development opportunity to enhance the POP/DOP participant’s creative writing and directing skills.

 This is an intimate, exclusive offer for up to 10 successful applicants.
 See below for eligibility, application form and T&C’s.
 This is your chance to learn from Various Arts Industry Professionals.
 This program is not the forum for pitching your projects, please see our website pages on ParraPitch and Creative Hello for this.